akbinod/akbinod.Tuner/README.md

 <li>json serialization of invocation trees (analyze your findings, narrow your search space)</li>
 </ul>

 And *that* folks, is pretty much it.
-Try this out on your code next, and should the UX work for you, come back to figure how to set minimums, pick from lists, receive json, etc.
+Here's a good stopping point; try this out on your CV code.

+At this point, you are using a thin wrapper over openCV trackbars; one that's easier to use and less disruptive to your code.
+There's more to `Tuner` though, e.g., how it runs a systematic grid search over the space of your args.
+Read on, McDuff...
+(Prof. Bobbick's influence, I swear...)

 <H2>@TunedFunction() Decorator</H2>
-Implict Tuner instantiation.
-Although you do give up some flexibility, this is the quickest way of getting started with tuning your CV code.
+Although you do give up some flexibility, compared to explicitly instantiating and configuring Tuner, this is the quickest way of getting started with tuning your code.
 <H3>Usage</H3>

 <ul>